Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

 end
 ```

-### Get All Tasks
+### Geting All Tasks

-In here we'll use an `endpoint filter` to cache the tasks retrieved from database.
+In here we'll use an `endpoint filter` to cache the tasks retrieved from the database.
-To implement distributed cache, we are using `Microsoft.Extensions.Caching.Memory`
+To implement distributed caching, we are using `Microsoft.Extensions.Caching.Memory`
 which is an in-memory implementation of `IDistributedCache`.

 ```mermaid